martindeveloper4/Upload-file-postgresql/README.md

 # Upload-file-postgresql
-Upload file from CSV to postgresql
+Upload file CSV from Django to postgresql